 In Bangalore city, the owners of residential properties are liable to make a property tax payment to the Bruhat Bengaluru Mahanagara Palike (BBMP) each year, this is used by the municipality to provide civic facilities such as maintenance of roads, planning better sewer systems, public parks, education, etc.

-As for the year 2018 in the month of November, BBMP had proposed an amendment in the Karnataka Municipal Corporations Act that mentioned doubling the property tax payment for the owners who had violated the laws or have deviated from the already approved plan.
+As for the year 2018 in November, BBMP had proposed an amendment in the Karnataka Municipal Corporations Act that mentioned doubling the property tax payment for the owners who had violated the laws or have deviated from the already approved plan.
 Adding on, even the civic officials who were found not abiding by the actions that were to be taken against such owners had the fear of going to jail.

 How Can The Owners Of The Property Calculate The Property Tax In Bangalore?